 However, if you are in a phase of your life in which you are looking for someone to be a long-term companion, then you will most likely see the scales shift more in favor of finding someone who displays confidence.

-The core characteristics of confidence are: hope, efficacy, optimism, and resilience as we have seen in my other posts on the subject.
+Here are my other posts on the subject.
 I like to look at confidence in anything as the ability to have faith that you (or a potential life partner) have what it takes to deal with any outcome of a situation whether it is positive or negative.

 Let’s look at an example of what a confident guy looks like bearing in mind that this scenario can play out in many different ways.